 The three main research projects that I am currently involved in are both highly interdisciplinary with researchers hailing from different substantive fields.
 The WIN project is a joint project with colleagues in computer science at the University of Wuppertal and the University of Konstanz on the automated detection of media bias in news media articles.
 This project connects a long tradition of social science research on media bias with state-of-the-art deep learning approaches from computer science.

 The StopHateSpeech project is led by alliance F (Federation of Swiss Women’s Associations) and implemented in close collaboration with the research institute sotomo, the IT-company ama-sys, the Digital Democracy Lab (UZH) and the Public Policy Group and Immigration Policy Lab (ETH).
 The project combines natural language processing and machine learning with civil society engagement to counter online hate speech.

 Together with three colleagues at the University of Zurich, I further recently received DIZH infrastructure funding to establish DigiVox, a new national survey panel specifically dedicated to the study of the social, economic, cultural, political and policy implications of digital media and their interplay with technological developments in Switzerland.

-Please refer to Publications for for a list of my academic publications.
+You may find further details on ongoing and past research initiatives under Projects and please refer to Publications for a list of my academic publications.
 Together with colleagues I have further developed a number of Software packages that are available under open source licenses.
 Information related to newspaper, radio and TV coverage of my research may be found under Media Coverage.